PrakitrSrisuma/Analytical_Lyophilization/README.md

 # Microwave-Lyophilization
-This repository contains the MATLAB code for the paper "Analytical Solutions for the Modeling, Optimization, and Control of Microwave-assisted Freeze Drying" published in "Computers and Chemical Engineering".
+This repository contains software for the paper "Analytical Solutions for the Modeling, Optimization, and Control of Microwave-assisted Freeze Drying" published in "Computers and Chemical Engineering".

 # Citing